The Art of Following Directions for Success.

 Only a teacher who went through years of training, study, and experience would know all this AND be able to pull it all off too.

-The student, pays a lesson fee, so he wouldn’t have to waste his time and talent acquiring those knowledge and skills a teacher worked so hard to attain.
+The student pays a lesson fee, so he wouldn’t have to waste his time and talent acquiring that knowledge and skills a teacher worked so hard to attain.

 So why would you pay for lessons, and then not take advantage of all the amazing things a top-teacher gets to offer you, that you are paying the money for?